hochstadt7/NimSelect/README.md

 # NimSelect

-Nim game implemented in python, at Comunnication network course.
+Nim game implemented in python, at Communication Networks course.